ZupIT/beagle-docs/content/en/Resources/Cache/How to configure cache.md

 This implementation happens inside the class named [**AppBeagleConfig**](/get-started/using-beagle/android#step-2-create-a-beagleconfig-class), meaning that it is inside the Beagle's configuration class.

-The  cache, is a Beagle's internal class where we can define 3 properties, represented by the attributes below:
+The  cache is a Beagle's internal class where you can define 3 properties, represented by the attributes below:

 1. `enable`
 2. `maxAge`